jspanchal/codetonics/_posts/javascript/2015-11-09-ultimate-pattern-for-handling-input-events.md

 ---
 title: Ultimate pattern of handling every input events in JavaScript
-categories: [Javascript]
+categories: [JavaScript]
-tags: [Javascript, Pointer Event, Touch Event, Mouse Event, Pen Event]
+tags: [JavaScript, Pointer Event, Touch Event, Mouse Event, Pen Event]
 ---

-If you’re writing Javascript handlers for touchscreen input, don’t forget other users too.
+If you’re writing JavaScript handlers for touchscreen input, don’t forget other users too.

 In my opinion, this is the golden pattern today: